23tizbitalemayehu/lab-assignment/README.md

 4. Wrap around to start of array if reaching end

 ## 2. Search
-1. Compute hash index: key % size
+1. Compute hash index: key % sizes
 2. Check if key matches at computed index
 3. If not, probe linearly until:
    - Key is found